-Places and spaces where people of all abilities can fully participate in the recreational, social, cultural and economic life of the Woollahra community are easier to use and benefit the whole community.
+Places and spaces where people of all abilities can fully participate in the recreational, social, cultural and economic life of the Woollahra community is important to Council and will benefit the whole community.
 Council will continue to provide a range of upgrades, services and activities that foster inclusion, ranging from park and playground upgrades, the ongoing provision of the Home Library Service, and coordinating activities to celebrate seniors and people living with disabilities.